nt-muhammedyakubu/fendcapstone-proj7/README.md

 ## What to build.

-You will be building a travel application which pulls in multiple types of data, from different sources and occasionally one API will be required to get data from another API.
-The project will include a simple form where you enter the location you are traveling to and the date you are leaving.
-If the trip is within a week, you will get the current weather forecast.
-If the trip is in the future, you will get a predicted forecast.
+I will be building a travel application which pulls in multiple types of data, from different sources and occasionally one API will be required to get data from another API.
+The project will include a simple form where the user enters the location traveling to and the date of the travelling.
+If the trip is within a week, the user will get the current weather forecast.
+If the trip is in the future,  the user will get a predicted forecast.
 The ```Weatherbit API ```is going to be used which only takes in coordinates for weather data from ```Geonames API```.
-Once we have all of this data, you will want to display an image of the location entered; for this, you will be using the ```Pixabay API```.
-One thing to note is to plan out the logic of what you want build and it is recommended that after you meet the minimum requirements in the rubric, you continue debugging the UX and improve the project.
+Once we have all of this data, a display of an image of the location entered is displayed; for this, the ```Pixabay API```is used.
+One thing to note is to plan out the logic of whatever it is been build and it is recommended that after the meet the minimum requirements in the rubric, continue debugging the UX and improve the project.

 ### What to learn

-You have learn all the technical skills needed for this project and as you go along building the travel map, some of these questions will come up
+All all the technical skills needed for this project has been during the ccourse and go along building the travel map, some questions may come up such as

 •	What’s the ideal workflow?<br>
 •	How many files do I need?<br>